Continual Pre-training of MoEs: How robust is your router?: Results

 \subsection{Analyzing changes in routing behaviour due to CPT}

 In the following section, we analyze changes in routing behaviour resulting from continual pre-training.
 Specifically, we record routing decisions of the MoE checkpoints before and after continual pre-training on $20,000,000$ tokens of held-out test data from FineWeb, Stack, and German.
-Our goal is to understand how routing decisions change from the pre-trained checkpoints to the continually pre-trained checkpoints.
-To this end, we adapt three routing behavior metrics from~\cite{olmoe} to the continual pre-training setting: Router Saturation, Vocabulary specialization, and Expert co-activation.
+To understand how routing decisions change during CPT, we adapt three routing behavior metrics from~\cite{olmoe} to the continual pre-training setting: Router Saturation, Vocabulary specialization, and Expert co-activation.
 We will provide brief descriptions of each in what follows, with formal definitions available in the appendix (Sections~\ref{apdx:sec:router-saturation},~\ref{apdx:sec:vocab-spec}, and~\ref{apdx:sec:expert-coact}).

 \textbf{Continual Router-Saturation} Router Saturation (RS) is the percentage of routing decisions at iteration $t$ that match those of the final checkpoint~\citep{olmoe}.
-We extend this metric to multiple training phases for continual pre-training (see Sec.\ref{apdx:sec:router-saturation}).
+We extend this metric to multiple training phases for continual pre-training.
 Figure~\ref{fig:routing-analysis} (c) shows RS between the pre-training and CPT checkpoints for Stack and German Granular PBT$k$ MoEs.
 RS is lowest in early layers, peaks at layers $2-13$, and slightly drops after layer $13$.
 The $0\%$ replay German checkpoint has RS consistently $10-15\%$ lower than the $40\%$ replay checkpoint across all layers.
-Note that despite all checkpoints adapting well to German, only the no-replay checkpoint suffers significant forgetting on FineWeb.
+Note that despite adapting well to German, only the no-replay checkpoint suffers significant forgetting on FineWeb.
 These results suggest that CPT adaptation is most pronounced in layers $0-2$ and $13-23$ and that forgetting has the same pattern but is correlated with lower overall router saturation.